yarmand/Rikiki-old/readme.md

-twiki
+Rikiki
 =

 Version: 0.1

-twiki is a very basic wiki engine using [markdown](http://daringfireball.net/projects/markdown/) as syntax.
+Rikiki is a very basic wiki engine using [markdown](http://daringfireball.net/projects/markdown/) as syntax.

 Install
 =
-twiki use redcarpet to transform markdown
+Rikiki use redcarpet to transform markdown
 <code>
   gem install redcarpet
 </code>

-clone twiki each time you want a new wiki
+clone Rikiki each time you want a new wiki
 <code>
-  git clone git://github.com/yarmand/twiki.git
+  git clone git://github.com/yarmand/Rikiki.git
 </code>

 Usage